Currency Strength Index for Larger 1920 x 1080 Monitors

-After about six months we began to receive emails claiming that the Weekly time frame is repainting.
-That the values and line levels had changed since the initial viewing 5-6 months prior.
-The same goes for lower time frame users that have sent emails noticing the history of the M15 time frame, for example, has changed.
+After about six months we began to receive hate/complaint emails very upset that the Weekly time frame is repainting.
+That the values and line levels had changed since the initial viewing five to six months prior.
+The same goes for lower time frame users sending hate/complaint emails bringing to our attention that history of the M5 or M15 time frame has changed after periods of time.

 So for example when H1 is chosen, strength is always measured across a rolling thirty (30) trading day period or about (720) rolling hours.
 When D1 is chosen for example, strength is always measured and displayed across a rolling (365) trading day period.